 In general, and where applicable, the Company uses readily available market quotations based upon the last updated sales price from the principal market to determine fair value.
-This pricing methodology applies to the Company's Level 1 investments.
+This pricing methodology applies to the Company's Level 1 investments and liabilities.

 An equity security of a publicly traded company acquired in a private placement transaction without registration under the Securities Act of 1933, as amended (the "1933 Act"), is subject to restrictions on resale that can affect the security's fair value.
 If such a security is convertible into publicly-traded common shares, the security generally will be valued at the common share market price adjusted by a percentage discount due to the restrictions and categorized as Level 2 in the fair value hierarchy.
-If the security that trades on the open market, the security will generally be valued and categorized as Level 3 in the fair value hierarchy.
+If the security has characteristics that are dissimilar to the class of security that trades on the open market, the security will generally be valued and categorized as Level 3 in the fair value hierarchy.

 The Company utilizes the beginning of reporting period method for determining transfers between levels.
-For the period from December 1, 2011 through May 31, 2012, Teekay Offshore Partners, L.P. common units in the amount of \$3,944,394 were transferred from Level 2 to Level 1 when they converted into registered units and quoted prices in active markets were available.
+For the period from December 1, 2011 through August 31, 2012, Teekay Offshore Partners, L.P. common units in the amount of \$3,944,394 were transferred from Level 2 to Level 1 when they converted into registered units and quoted prices in active markets were available.
 There were no other transfers between levels.